iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 This section deals with the understanding and cleaning of categorical variables in the dataset.

 #### Attacker King
-The variables represents the attacker's king.
-A slash indicators that the king charges over the course of the war.
+The variable represents the attacker's king.
+A slash indicates that the king changes over the course of the war.

 ```r
 levels(battles$attacker_king)